Zero-Shot Compositional Policy Learning via Language Grounding: Experiments

-\paragraph{Learning from instructive and descriptive texts} Apart from descriptive text, instructions also play an important role because the targets for more advanced levels (e.g., \texttt{GotoObj}) vary at each episode.
-From BabyAI and Table~\ref{tab:main_experiment}, FiLM is effective in learning conditioned instructions but cannot deal with descriptive texts well.
-Consequently, we propose a hybrid model that deploys the attention-fusion model to ground the descriptive language and then conditions with the task instructions using FiLM.
-Tab.~\ref{tab:ablation_gotoobj} shows proposed hybrid model surpasses other baselines models by a large margin.
+\paragraph{Learning with instructive language:} Apart from descriptive text, instructions also play an important role because the targets for more advanced levels (e.g., the object in \texttt{GotoObj}) vary per episode.
+From Table~\ref{tab:main_experiment} and~\cite{babyai}, we know FiLM is effective in learning conditioned instructions but cannot reason the unseen test configurations through grounding the descriptive text.
+Therefore, we propose a hybrid model that deploys the attention-fusion model to ground the descriptive language and then utilize FiLM to condition the post-processing module with the task instructions.
+Table~\ref{tab:ablation_instructions} shows an example that the proposed hybrid model surpasses other models by a large margin.